darrenchilton/plex_monitor/README.md

 - **No Hardcoded Secrets**: All tokens stored in separate environment file
 - **API Rate Limiting**: All external calls are rate-limited
 - **Minimal Permissions**: Script runs with least privilege required
+- **Auto-Deploy Safety**: Only deploys main script, not config files

 ## 🐛 Troubleshooting